interstellarcorporation/MMM-Data/README.md

 # MMM-Data
-Data recuperation for the MMM project
+Data recuperation for the MMM project.